microsoft/microsoft-ui-xaml/docs/roadmap.md

 The list of WinUI packages can be found here:
 https://www.nuget.org/profiles/winui

-The next stable release scheduled for the first half of 2019 will be called WinUI 3.0.
+The next stable release scheduled for the first half of 2019 will be WinUI 2.1.